 Dr. Rebecca Kalman

-In her free time, Kalman enjoys curling.
-She is a board member and trustee of the Atlanta Curling Club.
+In her free time, Kalman enjoys two things: family and curling!
+She has two young children and is a board member of the Atlanta Curling Club.

 - Doctorate – chemical engineering – University of Delaware